picanumber/yapp/examples/2d_data_operations/README.md

 ### High points

-* CPU utilization 77.7%
+* CPU utilization 77.7%.
+The missing 22.3% is the main thread waiting for the pipeline to finish.
-* Most of the time all logical cores are used
+* Most of the time all logical cores are used.
 * Spin and overhead time is 0

 ### Low points